-They are still facing that 3-year mandatory minimum in prison if they are convicted of pimping and pandering, loitering for the purposes of prostitution in Los Angeles county.
+They are still facing that 3-year mandatory minimum in prison if convicted of pimping and pandering, loitering for prostitution in Los Angeles county.

-This is a situation where the pimp is actually sharing some of the money with the prostitute and the pimp's role can take many different forms.
+This is a situation where the pimp shares some of the money with the prostitute, and the pimp's role can take many different forms.

-Obviously, the police were able to prove that the pimp knew that the prostitute was engaging in prostitution activities.
+The police proved that the pimp knew that the prostitute was engaging in prostitution activities.

-And, the pimp was helping her in some way and then they get you for aiding and abetting pimping and pandering which is the same as pimping and pandering.
+And, the pimp was helping her somehow, and then they get you for aiding and abetting pimping and pandering, which is the same as pimping and pandering.

-So, there's various ways they can prove this.
-Sometimes you have pimps that are very nice.
+So, there are various ways they can prove this.
+Sometimes you have very lovely pimps.
 They call that a “Romeo Pimp” who's not beating the prostitute.

 He's not taking all of the prostitute's money.
-So, you really have to look at what's going on in some of these cases in order to determine whether the prosecutors really can prove that pimping and pandering statute.
+So, you have to look at what's going on in some of these cases to determine whether the prosecutors really can prove that pimping and pandering statute.

-But, it's a pretty broadly interpreted statute; meaning, they have a pretty good argument when it comes to people who are helping prostitutes make money.
+But, it's a pretty broadly interpreted statute; meaning, they have a pretty good argument for people helping prostitutes make money.

-But there is a limit to what these guys are able to do.
+But there is a limit to what these guys can do.
 Just because you help, if you don't know what the person's doing, that certainly doesn't make you a pimp for purposes of pimping and pandering.

 Seeking Reduced Charges or Case Dismissal

-So, we have to look at the facts and circumstance of your particular case in order to make the determination of:
+So, we have to look at the facts and circumstances of your particular case to determine of:

-- number one, whether the prosecutors truly can prove a pimping and pandering situation;
+- number one, whether the prosecutors indeed can prove a pimping and pandering situation;

 - number two, if it is a more-watered-down version of a pimp;